 Roedean Moira House Prep department caters for girls in years 3 to 8, and although teaching methods are built upon the learning style of Pre-Prep, the girls are introduced to a more “grown up” style of learning through the introduction of more independent, imaginative and creative elements and activities to support their learningas they move through the Lower and Upper Prep.
 Class sizes in our Prep department are kept small, helping us to deliver a bespoke teaching and learning experience for each individual girl.
 We firmly believe this helps make the girls more secure, thereby encouraging their imaginations and building up confidence to face challenges around them, both in the school and beyond.

 A wide array of extra-curricular activities is provided to cover all types of interests that the girls may have, including Sports, Music, Drama, Dance, Art and other fun activities.
-Day trips and residential visits are organised according to age groups, with girls having opportunities to travel nationally and internationally.
+Day trips and residential visits are organised according to age groups, with girls having opportunities to travel nationally.

 There are opportunities in place for the girls to work in partnership with the senior girls through the ‘Pyramid’ celebrations and competitions which forge strong bonds across the years.
 Shared common interests and helpfulness to one another create a unique learning and development environment for all the girls through their time in school.